changhwang/Lab_Automation/README.md

 ## Usage
 ### Automation
 The general workflow is as follows:
-- If not created, create the receiver and command modules for your device
+- If not created, create the receiver and command modules for your device (see below for more info)
 - Create a command sequence
 - Add devices you plan to use to the command sequence
 - Add commands to the command sequence